Namibia Airports Company

 The Namibia Airports Company (NAC) is the national operator of eight of the largest airports in Namibia.
-It is a fully owned and operated state owned enterprise of the Ministry of Public Works and Transport.
+It is a state owned enterprise, overseen by the Ministry of Public Works and Transport.
 The NAC is a member of major international airport organizations such as the Airports Council International (ACI).

+Lot Haifidi was appointed acting CEO on 3 August 2018 following the resignation of Albertus Aochamub.
 Between 2010 and 2015, NAC wanted to invest more than 1.2 billion Namibian dollars in the expansion of its airports.

 Airports

 The NAC operates the following airports in terms of infrastructure, maintenance, technology, flight handling, passenger handling, parking, rental of store and other space and employee development: